KatherineMcConnell/mod_1_lesson_cfus/objects_instances_classes.md

   * What is an Instance?

       An instance aka object is a concrete representation of a class.
 Aka one specific example of in a specific class.
 A class is like a blueprint for a house.
+Objects are created with .new which is actually calling the initialize method.

   * What is an Object?

       An object is an instance.
 Each instance has its own object id which is created in as a memory location in a local system.
-However, each time a new variable is set or changed/replaced, a new object id is set.
-So the instance is an object of the class.
+However, each time a new variable is set or changed/replaced, a new object id is set.(See interaction pattern in ICs) So the instance is an object of the class.
 The actual house is an object or instance.

   * How are these three things alike/different?